snorkel-team/website/_use_cases/02_spam_data_augmentation_tutorial.md

 Data augmentation is a popular technique for increasing the size of labeled training sets by applying class-preserving transformations to create copies of labeled data points.
 In the image domain, it is a crucial factor in almost every state-of-the-art result today and is quickly gaining popularity in text-based applications.
-Snorkel models the data augmentation process by applying user-define *transformation functions* (TFs) in sequence.
+Snorkel models the data augmentation process by applying user-defined *transformation functions* (TFs) in sequence.
 You can learn more about data augmentation in
 [this blog post about our NeurIPS 2017 work on automatically learned data augmentation](https://snorkel.org/tanda/).